Energinet-DataHub/ARCHIVED-geh-charges/source/messaging/MessageTransport.md

 #### Include tooling in csproj

-It is possible to have the proto contracts generated at compile time by using a nuget package - Grpc.Tools v2.34.0
+It is possible to have the proto contracts generated at compile time by using a NuGet package - Grpc.Tools v2.34.0

 When this is referenced in the csproj file